Do you feel embarrassed by your smile due to crooked teeth?

 Invisalign can improve the look of your smile and your oral health.
 It’s a suitable treatment option for teen and adult patients with mild to moderate misalignment.
 Invisalign helps patients straighten their teeth without the embarrassment or discomfort of traditional braces.

 To learn more about how Invisalign can help you achieve the smile you have always wanted at any age, contact Claremont Dental Institute.

 Many patients may have cosmetic alternatives to braces to improve their smile alignment.
 For a crooked tooth that does not affect the function or comfort of the bite, cosmetic treatments such as Porcelain veneers or dental crowns may be used to improve the smile’s aesthetic without needing orthodontics.
 Cosmetic solutions for crooked teeth can boost self-confidence and help patients achieve their ideal smile.

 Your dentist will evaluate your smile and the full impact of your crooked teeth on other aspects of your oral health.
 The dentist will discuss your treatment options with you and help you choose the best option for your unique needs while achieving your goals.

 Crooked teeth can cause more than aesthetic problems and insecurities.
 Patients with crooked teeth may have trouble with speech.
 They are also more prone to TMJ issues, gum disease, and dental headaches.

 Can teeth become crooked with age?

 As patients age, teeth are more prone to shift and become crooked.
-This is because as we age our bone density slowly deteriorates, allowing teeth to push forward and become crowded.
+Our bone density slowly deteriorates as we age, allowing teeth to push forward and become crowded.